rubenspg/webapp-java-cookbook/README.md

 ## Description

-In order to rebuild your environment at any time without loosing installed packageas, or configuration this project is an example of Infrastructure as Code.
+In order to rebuild your environment at any time without loosing installed packages or configuration, this project is an example of Infrastructure as Code.
 The ChefDK + Vagrant tools allow you to code your infrastructure (VM, OS, Hypervisor, proxy, packages, etc) using Chefto provision your application and configure it.